The Australian Energy Regulator (AER) works to make all Australian energy consumers better off, now and in the future.

 The AER Board is an independent entity, comprising three members who are statutory appointments:

-- Paula Conboy is the full-time Chair, having been appointed to this post for a five-year term, starting on 1 October 2014.
+- Clare Savage is the full-time Chair, having been appointed to this post for a five-year term, starting on 14 October 2019.

 - One member of the AER must be a commissioner of the ACCC, appointed by the Commonwealth, and Cristina Cifuentes was appointed in this role for five years from 30 May 2013.
 She was previously a part-time AER Board member.